-In order to analyze these effects and discover performance bottlenecks, the behaviour of the LU kernel is studied using JIS [8].
-JIS is an instrumentation framework for Java programs based on the DITOOLS [17] code interposition tool and the Paraver [13] trace visualization and analysis tool.
+In order to analyze these effects and discover performance bottlenecks, the behavior of the LU kernel is studied using JIS [7].
+JIS is an instrumentation framework for Java programs based on the DITOOLS [16] code interposition tool and the Paraver [12] trace visualization and analysis tool.

-5.1 LU behaviour
+5.1 LU behavior

 Figure 5 reports an speed-up for the "JTH" transformation close to 2 and 3 when 4 and 8 threads are used, respectively.
-Figure 9 shows a Paraver window in which the behaviour of the LU application with 4 threads is shown.
+Figure 9 shows a Paraver window in which the behavior of the LU application with 4 threads is shown.
 The horizontal axis represents execution time (in microseconds).
-The vertical axis shows the different Threads used by the application: MAIN stands for the main thread of the Java application (the one executing the public static void main method), FINALIZER and SIGQUIT are two JVM internal threads, and USER4 to USER7 are slave threads created by the MAIN thread, as result of the "JTH" code transformations.
+The vertical axis shows the different Threads used by the application: MAIN stands for the main thread of the Java application (the one executing the public static void main method), and USER4 to USER7 are slave threads created by the MAIN thread, as result of the "JTH" code transformations.
 Each thread evolves through a set of states (INIT, RUNNING, BLOCKED and STOPPED).
 For example, light blue in the trace reflects that the thread is being created, dark blue reflects that the thread is running, red indicates that the thread is blocked and white indicates that the thread has finished.